pandoc-ext/fonts-and-alignment/README.md

 curl -O https://raw.githubusercontent.com/pandoc-ext/fonts-and-alignment/v2.0.0/fonts-and-alignment.css
 ```

-Unlike the Quarto installation, Pandoc requires you to explicitly declare these assets during compilation:
+Unlike Quarto, Pandoc requires you to explicitly pass these assets as arguments during compilation:

-* Use `--lua-filter=fonts-and-alignment.lua` for all targeted output formats
+* Use `--lua-filter=fonts-and-alignment.lua` for all output formats.
-* Use `--css=fonts-and-alignment.css` specifically for HTML output
+* Use `--css=fonts-and-alignment.css` specifically for HTML output.

-Full terminal commands and configuration templates are provided in the [Compilation and Usage](#compilation-and-usage) section below.
+For font customization options, see the [Configuration](#configuration) section below.
+Full terminal commands and configuration templates are available in the [Compilation and Usage](#compilation-and-usage) section.

 ## Configuration